Lazerbeak12345/chaml/README.md

 - Takes 1-2 args
-  - A string that must refer to either a module name, a Unix-style url to a file (extention not needed), or to a URL resource that the OS can handle.
+  - A string that must refer to either a module name, a Unix-style url to a file (extension not needed), or to a URL resource that the OS can handle.
     - NOTE: this file can also be a Redox style URL an IPFS style address, or a git address.
   - An optional callback